 What Happens If It Doesn't Work Out

-We know that employees will experience legitimate disagreements, conflicts, and performance concerns in our workplace.
-When these happen, we are committed to open discussions done in a respectful and productive manner to support the success of PSU and our staff, faculty, and administrators.
-We are guided in these interactions by employee performance evaluation standards, the University Professional Standards of Conduct, Collective Bargaining Agreements, and specific guidelines and expectations established by each department.
-The Communication & Problem-Solving for Employees page can direct you to many other available resources.
+When disagreements, conflicts, and performance concerns in the workplace occur, we are committed to open discussions conducted in a respectful and productive manner to support the success of PSU and our staff, faculty, and administrators.
+We are guided in these interactions by:

 If a supervisor would like guidance or coaching to prepare for a conversation, HR staff members are available to provide assistance.
 To schedule an appointment or speak with an Employee Relations representative, please call 503.725.4926, and you will be connected to an appropriate HR staff member.